 Therefore, EditPad Pro offers the “combine with output” option.
 EditPad Pro will then mingle standard error with standard output, just like a console screen would.
 The combined output will end up in whichever location (tab or message panel) you selected for standard output.

 All the other choices for standard error are identical to those for standard output.
 If you select one of the three tab options for both standard output and standard error, you will get two new tabs: one for standard output, and one for standard error.

-Since EditPad Pro has only one message pane, the only way to capture both standard output and standard error into the message pane is by selecting the "message pane" option for standard output, and the "combine with output" option for standard error.
+Since EditPad Pro has only one message panel, the only way to capture both standard output and standard error into the message panel is by selecting the “message panel” option for standard output, and the “combine with output” option for standard error.